 - 4 security technology trends dominating the industry

 What is security technology?

 Security technology is the tools and methods that implement security protocols in buildings.
-In other words, security technology enables physical and cybersecurity at your property.
+In other words, security technology enables physical security, cybersecurity, and AI security at your property.

 A robust security system is more than just its individual parts, however.
 Security technologies must consist of several components that work together to create a well-rounded security system.